Ringette Skating Skills

 Quick Starts

 Quick starts are when an athlete accelerates from either a stationary or gliding position.
 To utilize this still most effectively skaters need to have a fast stride rate and recovery while utilizing the front 1/3 of their inside edge.
-The better a skater becomes at this ability, the faster they will be able to get to top speed and will be able to accelerate faster from a change of direction.
+The better a skater becomes at this ability, the faster they will be able to get to top speed and will be able to accelerate faster from a change of direction or stationary position.

 Lateral Movement